FlorianMichael/Brainfuck4J/README.md

 ### Jar File
 If you just want the latest jar file you can download it from the GitHub [Actions](https://github.com/FlorianMichael/Brainfuck4J/actions) or use the [Release](https://github.com/FlorianMichael/Brainfuck4J/releases).

-This library requires you to have [Gson](https://mvnrepository.com/artifact/com.google.code.gson/gson/2.10.1) in your class path

 ## Structure
 ### Dialect mappings
 ```java